What local exceptions apply in the municipality of Aalten?

 16. Construction and demolition safety

-The National Directive on Construction and Demolition Safety must be taken into account.
-This guideline deals with construction and demolition safety in relation to the project's surroundings.
-This therefore concerns safety outside the construction fence for persons and adjacent areas.
-Safety during construction, aimed at construction workers and other persons on the construction site, is regulated by the Occupational Health and Safety Act.
-All information from the national government on Construction and Demolition Safety can be found on the iplo website .
+The National Construction and Demolition Safety Guideline must be taken into account.
+This guideline concerns construction and demolition safety in relation to the project's surroundings.
+This therefore concerns safety outside the construction fence for people and adjacent properties.
+Safety during construction, focused on construction workers and other people present on the construction site, is regulated by the Working Conditions Act.
+All information from the Rijksoverheid Construction and Demolition Safety can be found on the iplo website .